microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/educationsubmission-post-resources.md

 Namespace: microsoft.graph

 Adds a resource to the resources list.
 This action can only be done by the student to whom this submission is assigned.
-This action will not succeed if the **allowStudentsToAddResources** flag is not set to true.
+This action will not succeed if the **allowStudentsToAddResources** flag isn't set to true.
 If the caller wants to create a new file-based resource, the file must be uploaded to the resources folder that is associated with the submission.
-If the file does not exist or is not in that folder, the POST request will fail.
+If the file does not exist or isn't in that folder, the POST request will fail.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).